 Samba, is the magic that happens when you have to make do, to dig yourself out from under the heavy weight of a broken heart, a devastating failure, or maybe repressive political and social circumstances.
 Maybe that’s why I actually heard the term “dar um sambinha” so much in Rio’s Favela Rocinha last summer.
 It is used in the same way we would say in English “give it a little elbow grease” or “make it happen.”
 But there is a finesse in it, and an acknowledgement that the inputs don’t need to be perfect for the result to be beautiful.

 Perhaps this is lesson number one.
-The world I inhabit has been easy.
-The decisions that people around me make are easy decisions directed at achieving the greater of many comforts.
+The world I inhabit has been, in many real ways, easy.
+The decisions that people around me make are easy decisions quite often directed at achieving the greater of many comforts.
 But this life has cost dearly in ecological debits.
-Many in the developed world are turned away from the messages of warning from ecologists and others who call our attention to resource scarcity and anthropogenic climate change because they are afraid of the deprivations they see as inherent in making changes requisite to the warnings.
+Many in the developed world are turned away from the messages of warning from ecologists and others who call our attention to resource scarcity, pollution, and anthropogenic climate change because they are afraid of the deprivations they see as inherent in making changes requisite to the warnings.
 The fact is we need to make do with less.
 We can no longer afford to shy away.
-To rephrase the friend at the snack bar, “imagine I had to pay the bills for my ecological flippancy.”
-The bills come due ready or not.
+To rephrase the friend at the snack bar, “imagine if I had to pay the bills for my ecological flippancy.”
+The bills come due, ready or not.

-Learning from the moradores who live with scarcity by necessity, may change our perspective enough to do more with less, to rely less on material wealth for fulfillment, for the beauties of life, to make ecological remediation less a question of deprivation and more about well rounded living.
+Learning from the moradores who live with scarcity by necessity, may change our perspective enough to do more with less, to rely less on material wealth for fulfillment, for the beauties of life, to make ecological remediation less a question of deprivation and more about well-rounded living.
 Moradores in Rocinha and other favelas, have discovered the beauty that comes of giving it a little samba.
-So too can I.
+So too can we.